 Course structure varies hugely from university to university, so it's important to research and compare.

 There are lots of people who can help you to make the right choice when it comes to choosing your course.
-Open Days are a great chance to meet university representatives who can provide more information on things like facilities and course content.
+University Open Days are a great chance to meet university representatives who can provide more information on things like facilities and course content.
 They can also answer questions regarding finance, accommodation, admissions and general student services.

 Other helpful advice-givers might include your teachers and tutors at Sixth Form or College, contacts in the industry you'd like to progress into, and even your friends and family.
 But keep in mind that this is your decision to make, and so you should be confident in whatever you choose.